AntoineSoetewey/statsandr/content/support.md

 If you would like to financially support this blog so I can continue to provide free content and free Shiny apps on an ad-free blog, you can sponsor me via the [GitHub sponsor program](https://github.com/sponsors/AntoineSoetewey).

+If you cannot afford to donate a small amount each month, you can also consider making a one time donation via [PayPal](https://paypal.me/AntoineSoetewey).

 <a name="share"></a>
 ## Share

 If you have found any of the content on this blog useful please consider linking to [https://www.statsandr.com/](/).

+You can also spread the word by sharing a note on your social media accounts.

 <a name="follow"></a>
 ## Follow